 Along the base are bands of texts separated by layers of imported Kilkenny limestone.
 The text, which combines the history of the Great Famine with contemporary reports on world hunger, is cast as a shadow onto illuminated frosted glass panels.

 Inside the garden, there is fallow potato fields and type of flora that can be found on the north Connacht wetlands.
-It is both a metaphor for the Great Irish Famine and a reminder that world hunger today is often the result of lack of access to land.
+It is both a metaphor for the Great Irish Famine and a reminder that world hunger today is often the result of a lack of access to land.

 The memorial is open from 11 am - 6:30 pm daily and visitors can take a self-guided tour using The Irish Hunger Memorial app.